Yakutat, Alaska: History

+Politics

+Historically a swing borough, Yakutat has consistently voted Democratic since 2004.

 Geography

-According to the U.S. Census Bureau, the borough has a total area of 9463 sqmi, of which 7649 sqmi is land and 1813 sqmi is water.
-The 2010 census also defines a smaller census-designated place named Yakutat which has a total area of 104.1 sqmi, of which 100.5 sqmi is land and 3.6 sqmi is water.
+According to the United States Census Bureau, the borough has an area of 9463 sqmi, of which 7649 sqmi is land and 1813 sqmi is water.
+The 2010 census also defines a smaller census-designated place named Yakutat, which has an area of 104.1 sqmi, of which 100.5 sqmi is land and 3.6 sqmi is water.

 Yakutat's population center is located at 59°32′49″N 139°43′38″W, at the mouth of Yakutat Bay.
 It lies in an isolated location in lowlands along the Gulf of Alaska, 212 mi) northwest of Juneau.

-Yakutat borders the Gulf of Alaska to the west, Valdez-Cordova Census Area, Alaska to the northwest, Hoonah-Angoon Census Area, Alaska to the southeast, Stikine Region, British Columbia to the northeast-east and Yukon Territory to the north.
+Yakutat borders the Gulf of Alaska to the west, Chugach Census Area, Alaska to the northwest, Hoonah-Angoon Census Area, Alaska to the southeast, Stikine Region, British Columbia to the northeast-east, and Yukon Territory to the north.

-The borough contains part of the protected areas of Chugach National Forest, Glacier Bay National Park, Glacier Bay Wilderness, Tongass National Forest, Wrangell-St. Elias National Park and Preserve, Wrangell-Saint Elias Wilderness and the Russell Fjord Wilderness.
+The borough contains part of the protected areas of Chugach National Forest, Glacier Bay National Park, Glacier Bay Wilderness, Tongass National Forest, Wrangell-St. Elias National Park and Preserve, Wrangell-Saint Elias Wilderness, and the Russell Fjord Wilderness.

-One unique feature in the Borough is Hubbard Glacier, North America's largest tidewater glacier.
+A unique feature in the borough is Hubbard Glacier, North America's largest tidewater glacier.
 In 1986 and 2002, the glacier blocked the entrance to Russell Fjord.
 The resulting Russell Lake rose 83 ft and 61 ft until the glacial dam failed.
 If Russell Lake rises to 135 ft, the water will spill over a pass and flow into the Situk River.
-This will have a major impact on a world-class fishery.
-Yakutat will not be impacted unless the glacier advances to the townsite, which could take a thousand years.
-The vegetation in the area indicates that water was flowing over the pass until about 1860.
+That would have a major impact on a world-class fishery.
+Yakutat would not be affected unless the glacier advances to the townsite, which could take a thousand years.
+The area's vegetation indicates that water was flowing over the pass until about 1860.